nairihar/funthreads/README.md

 ## API

-### `runOnThread(task, ...params)`
+### `executeInThread(task, ...params)`
 Execute a function in a thread.

 #### Parameters
 *Task (Function)*: The function to be executed in a thread.
 *...params (any)*: Additional arguments to be passed to the Task function.

-The `runOnThread` function allows you to execute a given task function in a dedicated thread, similar to the behavior of `setTimeout` or `setInterval`.
+The `executeInThread` function allows you to execute a given task function in a dedicated thread, similar to the behavior of `setTimeout` or `setInterval`.
 You provide the main function to be executed, along with any additional arguments (...args) that should be passed to the given function.

 #### Returns
 *Promise<any>*: A Promise that resolves with the return value of the callback.

 Inside the provided function, you have the flexibility to return any value, including a Promise.
-The returned value, whether it's a standard value or a Promise, will be passed back to you as the resolved result of the `Promise` returned by the `runOnThread` function.
+The returned value, whether it's a standard value or a Promise, will be passed back to you as the resolved result of the `Promise` returned by the `executeInThread` function.

 #### Important